 Workshops Open to Fishers & Other Stakeholders

-Since 2009, our workshops have attracted more than 3,000 purse seine skippers, crew, ship-owners, fleet managers, and cannery managers as well as scientists and government officials.
+Since 2009, we have hosted more than 100 workshops on five continents, attracting more than 4,000 purse seine skippers, crew, ship-owners, fleet managers, and cannery managers as well as scientists and government officials.
 We also have hosted seabird and sea turtle workshops for longline skippers.
 Dr. Jefferson Murua of AZTI Tecnalia leads the workshop program.

-Several thousand skippers, other crew, ship owners, fleet managers, fleet representatives, officials, and scientists have attended our workshops to date.
-Here are workshops for this year and 2017.
+Many skippers, other crew, ship owners, fleet managers, fleet representatives, officials, and scientists have attended our workshops to date.

 |April 9, 2019||Manta, Ecuador||64 participants|

 |May 3, 2019||Jakarta, Indonesia||30 participants|

 |May 6, 2019||Sibolga, Indonesia||31 participants|